fazlebarisn/fazlebarisn/README.md

 I have also experience work in Laravel Framework.
 Hope it will be a great experience work with me.

 PROFESSIONAL SKILLS
-# ⚡ WordPress security best practices including XSS, CSURF, MySQL Injection, and Escaping.
+- ⚡ WordPress security best practices including XSS, CSURF, MySQL Injection, and Escaping.
-# ⚡ Familiar with APIs and parsing JSON/XML.
+- ⚡ Familiar with APIs and parsing JSON/XML.
-# ⚡ Well versed in creating responsive web pages.
+- ⚡ Well versed in creating responsive web pages.
-# ⚡ Expert in modern database development.
+- ⚡ Expert in modern database development.

-- 📫 How to reach me: ...